getactions/getactions/readme.md

 - `workflow.yaml`: The actual workflow file (sprinkled with [frontmatter](https://assemble.io/docs/YAML-front-matter.html) on top).
 - `readme.md`: A readme which describes the workflow.
-- `logo.svg`: An icon that represents the workflow.
+- `logo.svg` (optional): An icon that represents the workflow.
+When not defined the GitHub Actions logo will be used.

 This package needs to be categorized under one of the main categories.
 The name of the category + the name of the workflow package directory represent the ID of the workflow.